johnsonchmatc/madisoncollege_ruby_on_rails/introletter.md

 On the syllabus you will find the schedule for readings and labs.
 Please come to class having read the chapter and attemted the lab, we will discuss the reading and lab activities.

 ###Course Project
 You will be working on a project during the semester, this project will be something you come up with on your own.
-You will need to show your progress three times during the semester, which will give you the ability to get feedback from your instructor and improve your project.
+You will need to show your progress three times during the semester, which will give you the ability to get feedback from your me and improve your project.

 ###Exams
 There will be two 'Exams' which will actually be presentations.
 The requirements for each of these will be distributed via BlackBoard.